colin-nolan/python-shinobi-client/README.md

 deleted = user_orm.delete(email)
 ```

-### Shinobi Controller
+#### Shinobi Controller
 Starts/Stops a temporary [containerised installation of Shinboi](https://github.com/colin-nolan/docker-shinobi).
 Written
-for the purpose of testing but it is installable as an extra.
+for the purpose of testing but it is also installable as an extra.
+Requires Docker.
 ```python
 from shinobi_client import start_shinobi